Supply side policies are government attempts to increase productivity and shift aggregate supply (AS) to the right.

-This involves reducing barriers to entry in order to make the market more competitive.
-For example, BT used to be a monopoly but now telecommunications is quite competitive.
+This involves reducing barriers to entry to allow new firms to enter the market.
+This will make the market more competitive.
+For example, BT used to be a monopoly in telecommunications, but now several firms compete for our business.
 Competition tends to lead to lower prices and better quality of goods/service.

 3. Reducing income tax rates

 It is argued that lower income increase the incentives for people to work harder, leading to an increase in labour supply and more output.
 Similarly, a cut in corporation tax gives firms more retained profit they can use for investment.